ahmedmolawale/ahmedmolawale/README.md

 </h1>

-I am an Android engineer with over 4 years experience.
+I am an Android engineer.
 I enjoy talking about architecture, clean code and a keen interest in understanding the basics and fundamentals of everything.

 I am currently an Android engineer at Getir.